PLENARY KEYNOTE PROGRAM

 PLENARY KEYNOTE SESSION - THURSDAY MORNING

-Daniel Nomura8:35 am Reimagining Druggability Using Chemoproteomic Platform
+Daniel Nomura8:35 am Reimagining Druggability Using Chemoproteomic Platforms

 Daniel Nomura, PhD, Professor of Chemical Biology and Molecular Therapeutics, Department of Chemistry, University of California, Berkeley